 It’s hard and demotivating for you as a beginner to practice listening with realia.
 But you can practice with audio files from text books prepared for students.
 Repetition is key here.
 You can also practice with music.
 Or listen and read from transcripts.
 But really pay attention onto the way people pronounce and link words.

 Try to find your favorite Brazilian Youtubers.
+There is Fala Gringo, a great podcast for intermediate students.
 Look for themes that you enjoy so when you are studying it won’t feel like studying.
 I loved watching Friends to study English (there was no YouTube at the time), actually I loved Friends so much (I still do), that every time I was watching an episode I paid so much attention on the way they spoke, used words, expressions, made jokes because I was really interested in the show itself and it didn’t feel like studying or learning.

 So discover your favorites (singers, Youtubers, TV shows, podcasts, etc) and watch or listen to them because you love them and not only because of the language.